KhangLeThanh/bird-species-dashboard/README.md

 - **Interactive pie chart**:
   - Color-coded by IUCN status
   - Clickable segments open a dialog listing species in that category
+  - **Searchable species list**: In the dialog, users can filter the species by typing keywords.
+Only matching species are displayed, and duplicates are removed.
 - **Bar chart** with:
   - Color-coded categories matching threat levels
   - Counts displayed as data labels